-Topic Specifier Information Returned MASS STORAGE IS MSI The mass storage unit specifier of the current MASS STORAGE IS device, as it appears in a CAT heading.
+Topic Specifier Information Returned MASS STORAGE IS, The mass storage unit specifier of the current MASS MSI STORAGE IS device, as it appears in a CAT heading.
 PLOTTER IS A string containing numerals which specify the device selector of the current PLOTTER IS device or the path name of the current PLOTTER IS file.
 (Requires GRAPH) PRINTALL IS A string containing numerals which specify the device selector of the current PRINTALL IS device.
 PRINTER IS A string containing numerals which specify the device selector of the current PRINTER IS device or the path name of the current PRINTER IS file.
-SERIAL NUMBER If an ID PROM is present, this string contains bytes 4-14 of that PROM.
-If an ID MODULE is present (ID MODULE requires KBD), the string contains encoded information.
-(See the "Software Security" section in the "Editing Programs" chapter of Using the BASIC System .)
-Otherwise, a null string is returned.
-(Requires KBD.)
-SYSTEM ID \$300:30 on Series 300 computers with an MC68020 processor; or \$300:20 on Series 300 computers with an MC68010 processor; or \$300:10 on Series 300 computers with an MC68010 processor; or bytes 15 thru 21 of the ID PROM in a Series 200 computer (if present); or \$9816, 9826A, or 9836A padded with trailing spaces to make a seven SYSTEM PRIORITY A string containing numerals which specify the current system priority.
+PROCESS ID Returns the process identifier of the main process.
+BASIC/WS and BASIC/DOS always returns 0.(Requires CEDIAL MUMBED CRTX) SERIAL NUMBER Returns the serial number from an HP HIL ID module if SYSTEM ID present; otherwise it returns the null string.
+S300:40 on Series 300 computers with an MC68040 SISIEMID processor; or S300:30 on Series 300 computers with an MC68030 processor; or S300:20 on Series 300 computers with an MC68020 processor; or bytes 15 through 21 of the · ID PROM in a Series 200 computer (if present); or 9816, 9826A, or 9836A padded with trailing spaces to make a seven character string; PC300 for 82300 Measurement 1 Coprocessor or PC300:30 for 82324 High Performance Measurement Coprocessor.
+SYSTEM PRIORITY A string containing numerals which specify the current system priority.
 TIMEZONE IS A string specifying the seconds from Greenwich Mean Time that represent the current timezone value.
-TRIG MODE DEG or RAD VERSION: binary name A string containing numerals which specify the revision number of the specified binary (also displayed after LOAD BIN or LIST BIN).
+(Requires RMBUX,CLOCK) TRIG MODE DEG or RAD